Haivision/srt/docs/build-win.md

 ##### 2.1.1.2.
 Using Installer (Windows)

-The 64-bit OpenSSL package for windows can be downloaded using the following link: [Win64OpenSSL_Light-1_1_1c](http://slproweb.com/download/Win64OpenSSL_Light-1_1_1c.exe).
+The 64-bit OpenSSL package for Windows can be downloaded using the following link: [Win64OpenSSL_Light-1_1_1c](http://slproweb.com/download/Win64OpenSSL_Light-1_1_1c.exe).

-**Note!** The last letter or version number may be changed and older versions may become no longer available.
-In that case found the appropriate installer here: [Win32OpenSSL](http://slproweb.com/products/Win32OpenSSL.html).
+**Note!** The last letter or version number may change and older versions may become no longer available.
+In that case find the appropriate installer here: [Win32OpenSSL](http://slproweb.com/products/Win32OpenSSL.html).

 Download and run the installer.
 The library is expected to be installed in `C:\Program Files\OpenSSL-Win64`.
 Add this path to the user's or system's environment variable `PATH`.